-I was caretaker to my elderly mother at the time, which had triggered so many frustrations and problems, and it was incredibly hard for me to deal with.
+I was the caretaker to my elderly mother at the time, which triggered many frustrations and problems, and it was challenging for me to deal with.

 So, the first thing I had to do on my trip was to learn to relax and unwind.

-As I did that, I also learned to be spontaneous, as I was visiting new places.
+As I did that, I also learned to be spontaneous while visiting new places.

-I learned to look for the humor in situations, to appreciate the places I went to, and it changed my state of mind from being stressed out, into laid back.
+I learned to look for humor in situations and appreciate the places I went to, which changed my state of mind from being stressed out to laid back.

-I got better sleep in Costa Rica than listening to sound therapy tapes on my alarm clock at home.
+I slept better in Costa Rica than listening to sound therapy tapes on my alarm clock at home.

 6. Be open to meeting people

-When you travel, you learn to just let go of your fears about meeting strangers.
+When you travel, you learn to overcome your fears about meeting strangers.

-You are exposed to new places, and it can be enjoyable meeting people too.
+You are exposed to new places, and meeting people can be enjoyable too.